Hal Junior History

 I'm a stay-at-home dad for my two daughters, and over the years they've given me plenty of material for future Hal Junior books.
 I don't know who they get it from ...

-The start.
 In 2010 I planned something different for NaNoWriMo.
 For each of the 2005, '06, '07 and '08 Nanos I wrote 50000 words of Hal Spacejock novels, only some of which has seen the light of day.
 Instead of adding even more random scenes to my very large collection, I decided to write a childrens book.
 (This was also my intention in 2009, but I had to skip Nano that year - I was writing and editing Hal Spacejock book 5.)

 So what made me think I could write a kids' book when I'm not a teacher, librarian or childcare specialist?
 My work involves getting unruly computers - not children - to behave.